-In 2008, the Native Village of Kivalina and the City of Kivalina, Alaska filed a lawsuit in Federal Court in the Northern District of California against AEP, AEPSC and 22 other unrelated defendants including oil and gas companies, a coal company, and other electric generating companies.
-The complaint alleges that the defendants' emissions of $CO_2$ contribute to global warming and constitute a public and private nuisance and that the defendants are acting together.
+In 2008, the Native Village of Kivalina and the City of Kivalina, Alaska filed a lawsuit in Federal Court in the Northern District of California against AEP, AEPSC and 22 other unrelated defendants including oil and gas companies, a coal company and other electric generating companies.
+The complaint alleges that the defendants' emissions of CO2 contribute to global warming and constitute a public and private nuisance and that the defendants are acting together.
 The complaint further alleges that some of the defendants, including AEP, conspired to create a false scientific debate about global warming in order to deceive the public and perpetuate the alleged nuisance.
 The plaintiffs also allege that the effects of global warming will require the relocation of the village at an alleged cost of \$95 million to \$400 million.
-In October 2009, the judge dismissed plaintiffs' lack of standing to bring the claim.
+In October 2009, the judge dismissed plaintiffs' federal common law claim for nuisance, finding the claim barred by the political question doctrine and by plaintiffs' lack of standing to bring the claim.
 The judge also dismissed plaintiffs' state law claims without prejudice to refiling in state court.
 The plaintiffs appealed the decision.
 Management believes the action is without merit and intends to defend against the claims.
+Management is unable to determine a range of potential losses that are reasonably possible of occurring.